 Postdoctoral Research Scientist

-Funding for this post is available for three years in the first instance.
+Funding for this position is available for 18 months in the first instance.

 Full details of the position can be found here.